circuscode/huhu/readme.md

 ## Branches

-This repository follows the git-flow workflow widely.
+This repository follows the git-flow workflow to a large extent.

 * master branch is the latest release
 * develop branch is the current state of development
-* feature branches contain dedicated large features in development
+* feature branches contain dedicated features in development
 * bugfix branches contain dedicated bugfixes in development

-* hotfix branches contain dedicated hotfixes in development
-* release branches will not applied
+Hotfix and release branches will not be applied.

 ## Unterstanding the Deployment